 Functional Wellness Group: The goal of the Functional Wellness Group is to provide educational lectures and community workouts and activities that promote overall well-being.
 We believe in the importance of each level of the CrossFit pyramid, from nutrition to sport, in achieving overall fitness and health.
 Furthermore, we recognize the significant impact of CrossFit in combating chronic diseases.
 CrossFit’s high-intensity functional movements, coupled with a healthy diet can help prevent chronic diseases.
 This focus on optimizing health metrics such as blood pressure, body fat, bone density, and cholesterol levels underscores the potential of CrossFit to move individuals from sickness to wellness.

-Geriatric Interest Group: The Geriatric Interest Group (GIG) is a student led organization created to increase interest in the field of geriatrics.
+Geriatric Interest Group: The Geriatric Interest Group (GIG) is a student-led organization created to increase interest in the field of geriatrics.
 This interest group provides students with the chance to gain information about geriatrics from local geriatricians as well as experience opportunities with local nursing homes and hospital geriatric patients.
-This interest group provides opportunities to shadow local rural health doctors as well as sharing events with other interest groups for increased involvement.
-Through participation in GIG, students will have a better understanding of the field of geriatrics, get connected with local geriatricians, and be involved in the community through local events involving the field of geriatrics.
+This interest group often involves sharing events with other interest groups for increased involvement.
+Through participation in GIG, students will have a better understanding of the field of geriatrics, get connected with local geriatricians, and be involved in the community through local events involving the field of geriatrics, such as the annual Walk to End Alzheimer’s.

 Global and Rural Medicine Interest group: Our vision is a world where compassionate hearts of future physicians meet the pressing needs of under-resourced communities both across the globe and right here in West Virginia.
 Global & Rural Medicine aims to make this happen by fostering connections, sharing insights, and driving impactful change, fundamentally through recognizing the similarities between these two crucial areas of medicine.
 By bringing together students, faculty, and residents with a passion for global health and a commitment to serving rural populations, we aspire to cultivate a collaborative spirit that transcends borders and addresses healthcare disparities at their roots.
 Join us in shaping a future where medical expertise knows no bounds, and compassion knows no borders.
 Everyone is invited, irrespective of prior experience in international work.